 This document describes Northampton Borough Council's governance arrangements and assesses how closely the Council aligns with good practice.
-In overall terms this is a positive statement for the financial year 2014/15.
-This document relies on several assurance mechanisms including the internal audit annual review, internal audit reports throughout the year, the Statement of Accounts, Audit Committee, the overview and scrutiny process, and external audit.
+In overall terms this is a positive statement for the financial year 2015/16.
+This document relies on several assurance mechanisms including the internal audit annual review, internal audit reports throughout the year, returns by Senior Officers, the Statement of Accounts, Audit Committee, the overview and scrutiny process, and external audit.

-External audit was undertaken by the Audit Commission until November 2012, from which time KPMG have taken over.
+External audit has been undertaken since November 2012 by KPMG.
 This provides assurance on the controls the Council has in place.
 Where the auditor identifies weaknesses in the Council's arrangements, these are highlighted in the Annual Audit and Inspection Letter.
-The Council received an unqualified audit opinion on its 2013/14 accounts, the latest ones published.
+The Council received an unqualified audit opinion on its 2014/15 accounts, the latest ones published.